MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### Authoring

 The `authoring` object controls the dossier interface in authoring mode.
-See [Author a Embedded Dossier](./authoring-library#api-for-controlling-the-authoring-ui) for details.
+See [Author an embedded dossier](./authoring-library.md#api-for-controlling-the-authoring-ui) for details.

 ## Method for removing an embedded dossier